stolk/diskgraph/README.md

 ## Keys

-Press ESCAPE to stop diskgraph.
+Press ESCAPE or Q to exit diskgraph.

 ## Known issues